Angelonius/Mitteleuropa-and-Balkans/README.md

 v.1.8: Changed the Bosniaken Machinegunner into Arbalestier, removed the "No defensive terrain bonus" on the Imperial Knight.

 v.1.9: Added in the "Favored Religion" mechanic in line with the latest update to the base game.

+v.1.10: Updated the Land Unit maintenance values to make it work with the base game.